cerner/fhir.cerner.com/content/millennium/dstu2/medications/medication-order.md

 ## Retrieve by ID

-List an individual MedicationOrder by its ID:
+List an individual medication order by its ID.

     GET /MedicationOrder/:id